couchbase/couchbase-lite-core/README.md

 **Very Important:**

 * This repo has **submodules**.
 Make sure they're checked out.
 Either use `git clone --recursive` to download LiteCore, or else after the clone run `git submodule update --init --recursive`.
-* To run the tests you'll need to install [Git Large File Support (LFS)](https://git-lfs.github.com), because some of the tests read huge JSON files that are checked into the repo using LFS.
-If you don't have LFS installed, Git will instead check out some little stub files at those locations, which will confuse the tests.

 Once you've cloned or downloaded the source tree...